 - interest, dividends, rent and royalties

 Minors will also not typically claim the low-income tax offset to reduce their tax liability on such income.

 Ordinary marginal tax rates will apply to other income (known as ‘excepted income’) earned by a minor aged under 18, such as:

 - taxable government payments such as Youth Allowance

 - income from the property transferred to a minor as a result of a person’s death or a family breakdown and

 - net capital gains on disposal of investments

 Tax Help program

 The Tax Help program is available to eligible recipients in all capital cities and many regional areas across Australia from July to October.

-Tax Help is a network of ATO-trained and accredited community volunteers who provide a free and confidential service to help people complete their tax returns online using myTax.
+Tax Help is a free and confidential service provided by a network of ATO-trained and accredited community volunteers that assist people in completing their tax returns online using myTax.